kiyo9w/GPUwVerilog/README.md

 # GPUwVerilog
 Simple GPU Design in Verilog

 We are a group of students working on designing a simple GPU using Verilog.
-Our aim is to study and implement basic GPU functionalities to enhance our understanding of hardware design and parallel processing.
+Our aim is to study and implement basic GPU functionalities to help us understand more on hardware designs and parallel processing.

-While we have taken some inspiration from [adam-maj/tiny-gpu](https://github.com/adam-maj/tiny-gpu), our project is independently developed to suit our learning objectives.
+We have taken some inspiration from [adam-maj/tiny-gpu](https://github.com/adam-maj/tiny-gpu), our project is independently developed to suit our learning objectives.

 ## Completed Tasks by Week